Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 	<img src="/images/blog/MobileTutorial/example-3.png" width="200">
 </div>

-Like shown above, it follows these core concepts:
+Shown above, it follows these core concepts:
 * Overlay UI on top of the current panel to simulate the below panel being _"grayed out"_.
 * Provide some sort of _see through_ area.
 Notably, this means the player can click through to some button or area.
 * (Optionally) Display some other UI elements over this grayed area